This guide explains how to perform data integration (a.k.a. extract-transform-load (ETL)) from a data source to a Kepion SQL database.

 Data Integration Concepts

-Dimension Tables: Dimension tables include any table that begins with D_ and DO_.
-The D_ tables store the main records for the Dimension while the DO_ store the ordering information of the Dimension Members.
+Includes any table that begins with D_ or DO_.
+The D_ tables store the list of Dimension Members; the DO_ tables store the ordering information of the Dimension Members.

 Data Integration Process

-When loading the initial set of data to the Kepion application, perform the following in order:
+When loading the initial data set to your application database, perform the following in order:

-- Load from source system to staging tables and from staging tables to application tables:
+Load from source system to and from staging tables to application tables:

-Use the application’s staging tables that are created along with each D_, H_, and F_ table to ETL data to the application.
-Note that these tables are provided solely to assist in an ETL process and are not required to be used.
-The staging tables include DS_, Staging_H_, Staging_F_.
+Use the Application’s staging tables with each D_, H_, and F_ table to integrate your data with the Application.
+These tables are provided solely to assist in the data integration process—meaning they do not need to be used.
+The staging tables include DS_, Staging_H_, and Staging_F_.

-Load Dimensions into the application by populating the DS_ and DO_ tables.
-The following columns are included in the Dimension staging table DS_:
+Load Dimensions to the Application by populating the DS_ and DO_ tables.
+The following columns are included in the DS_ table:

 RowId: This column will be auto-populated.

-MemberLabel: This field represents the unique label for the Dimension Members within the Dimension table.
+MemberLabel: The unique label for the Dimension Members within the D_ table.
 This field can take Unicode character strings of up to 200 in length.

-MemberName: This field represents the friendly name for the Dimension Members within the Dimension table.
+MemberName: The user-friendly name for the Dimension Members within the D_ table.
 This field can take Unicode character strings of up to 200 in length.

-Annotate: A single bit field indicating whether data cells that intersect with this member should display annotation or value on plan forms.
-A value of 1 indicates that this member should display data cells with annotations.
+Annotate: A single-bit field indicating whether data cells that intersect with this Member should display an annotation or value on a Form.
+A value of 1 indicates that this Member will display annotation data cells.

-Account Type: For the Account Dimension the field Account Type is used to indicate the type of general ledger (GL) account for the member.
+Account Type (only Account Dimension): Indicates the type of general ledger (GL) account for the Member.
 The values from this field should correspond to the Label field from the AccountLogic_AccountType table.

-Dimension PROPERTIES: Additional Dimension properties created from the Modeler will be available on the Dimension table as columns.
-Populate these columns with the appropriate column types.
+Dimension Properties: Additional Dimension properties created in the Modeler will appear as columns.
+You can populate these columns as necessary.

 Dimension Schema Example

-The images below show a typical Dimension structure and the members that it can contain.
+The images below show a typical Dimension structure and the Members it can contain.

-Once the DS_ table is populated, you can call the Dimension loading stored procedure to handle the inserts and updates automatically for you.
+Once the DS_ table is populated, you can automatically call the Dimension loading stored procedure to handle the inserts and updates.
 MemberIds will be automatically managed by the SP and stored in the D_ table.

 @DimensionName = N'Product',